ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Skipmancer/2nd Level/Skip.md

 - **Stats**:
 	- 15ft$^3$ Max Target Creature Volume.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 10 psyfocus spent above the normal cost for this psycast, the maximum range is increased by 20ft.
+For every 10 psyfocus spent above the normal cost for this psycast, the range of this psycast increases by 20ft.